Deadline Scheduler: front_merges (bool integer)

 A "front merge" is an operation where the I/O Scheduler, seeking to condense (or "merge") smaller requests into fewer (larger) operations, will take a new operation then examine the active batch and attempt to locate operations where the beginning sector is the same or immediately after another operation's beginning sector.
 A "back merge" is the opposite, where ending sectors in the active batch are searched for sectors that are either the same or immediately after the current operation's beginning sectors.
 Merging diverts operations from the current batch to the active one, decreasing "fairness" in order to increase throughput.

 Due to the way files are typically laid out, back merges are much more common than front merges.
-For some workloads, you may even know that it is a waste of time to spend any time attempting to front merge requests.
-Setting front_merges to 0 disables this functionality.
-Front merges may still occur due to the cached last_merge hint, but since that comes at basically zero cost, it is still performed.
+For some workloads, time may be wasted while attempting to front-merge requests.
+Setting 'front_merges' to 0 disables this functionality.
+Front merges may still occur due to the cached 'last_merge' hint, but since that comes at basically zero cost, it is still performed.
 This boolean simply disables front sector lookup when the I/O scheduler merging function is called.
-Disk merge totals are recorded per-block device in /proc/diskstats.
+Disk merge totals are recorded per block device in '/proc/diskstats'.